wazuh/wazuh-documentation/source/user-manual/command-monitoring/index.rst

 Process the output
 ^^^^^^^^^^^^^^^^^^

-After configuring the system to monitor the command output as one more log, we can create custom rules like for :ref:`Log anlaysis <manual_log_analysis>`, in order to process the output and alert when is needed.
+After configuring the system to monitor the command's output as if it were log data, we can create custom rules like for :ref:`Log analysis <manual_log_analysis>`, in order to process the output and alert when is needed.